Daskie/qc-hash/QHashSolution/QHash/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : QHash Project Overview
+    STATIC LIBRARY : QHash Project Overview
 ========================================================================

-AppWizard has created this QHash DLL for you.
+AppWizard has created this QHash library project for you.

-This file contains a summary of what you will find in each of the files that make up your QHash application.
+No source files were created as part of your project.

 QHash.vcxproj